Quantum-Accelerators/quacc/docs/user/recipes/recipes_intro.md

     'volume': 11.563195249785407}
     ```

-Finally, you will see that [quacc.recipes.emt.core.relax_job][] takes an `opt_params` keyword argument that allows you to pass in a dictionary of parameters to the optimizer.
+You will also see that [quacc.recipes.emt.core.relax_job][] takes an `opt_params` keyword argument that allows you to pass in a dictionary of parameters to the optimizer.
 That may look something like the following.

 ```python
 from ase.build import bulk